kouber/pg_sqlog/README.md

 ## Installation ##

-After making the project, copy the `conf/pg_sqlog.conf` file to the `conf.d/` PostgreSQL directory (or make the appropriate changes to your `postgresql.conf` file directly) and reload the service.
+After making the project, copy the `conf/pg_sqlog.conf` file to the `conf.d/` PostgreSQL directory (or make the appropriate changes to your `postgresql.conf` file directly) and restart the service.

 ## Examples ##